Gradually, global office companies are implementing their new hybrid workflows as a suitable compromise beyond 21 months of covid-forced homework.

 "But when tasks in an employee's calendar demand creativity, sparring, collaboration, you must be present physically," Anne Marie Kindberg, director of operations and marketing, points out to Danish Computerworld magazine.

-Concerned companies focus on how to best combine employee immersion in the
+Concerned companies focus on how to best combine employee immersion in the home office with maintaining the innovation capability of company cohesiveness. |

 In recent corporate research, Microsoft calculated that the total time spent by employees with other teams has dropped by almost 25% compared to the level before the pandemic.